What is a Shooting Star? (And, How to See One!)

 Since your average shooting star is only the size of a pebble or a raisin and visible at a typical height of 60 to 80 miles, it may seem fishy that a tiny glowing raisin could be seen at all.
 And your suspicions would be correct.

 The meteor also heats up the surrounding air through which it travels, so it’s an incandescent air bubble a foot wide that’s streaking overhead.
-The speed is anywhere from 19 to 38 miles per second—say, somewhere in the vicinity of 100,000 miles an hour.
+The speed is anywhere from 19 to 38 miles per second—say, somewhere near 100,000 miles an hour.

-This friction melts part of the tiny rock or people, and it often evaporates, only leaving its streak of hot gasses across the night sky.
+This friction melts part of the tiny rock or pebbles, and it often evaporates, only leaving its streak of hot gasses across the night sky.
 That’s a shooting star!

 What is a Meteorite?